Drowning in data? This will help

 What kinds of things can you use the data for?
 Finding out what customers are buying, who is buying it, what else they are looking for, if they’re satisfied.
 These are just a few of the insights that data mining (examining and analyzing information) can provide to your business.

 Where does this information come from?
-You can get this sort of data from social media, databases, surveys, and so on.
+You can get these facts and figures from social media, databases, surveys, and so on.
 The list just keeps growing.

-Once you got the data, then what?
+Once you have the numbers, then what?
 Manage it the best you can with the resources you have.
 Sometimes it’s an employee compiling lists of names and email addresses, other times it’s organizing several metrics with the latest CRM.

 “If we have data, let’s look at data.
 If all we have are opinions, let’s go with mine.” – Jim Barksdale, Netscape

 Privacy concerns need to be kept in mind.
-Keep your data secure and be honest and up front with your customers when collecting data.
+Keep your data secure and be honest and up front with your customers when collecting information from them.
 Tell them what you are collecting and why.

-Remember that data is not the end, you can’t rely on it to the exclusion of all else.
+Remember that collecting and analyzing this information is not everything — you can’t rely on it to the exclusion of all else.
 Blend it with your experience, insight, observations and plans.
 Find a balance, don’t rely on it too much, but don’t neglect it.

 If you understand your customers better you can serve them better.
 That’s the bottom line.